Our timeline

 Countries who are members of the Financial Stability Board must now designate domestic systemically important banks.
 OSFI labels Canada’s 6 largest banks as domestic systemically important banks.

-In spring 2020, with the onset of the COVID-19 pandemic, OSFI announces a series of measures to support the Canadian financial system and protect pension plan members.
+OSFI introduces new guidelines related to corporate governance, mortgage insurance, underwriting practices, Basel requirements, capital requirements and more.
+With the onset of the COVID-19 pandemic in 2020, OSFI announces a series of measures to support the Canadian financial system and protect pension plan members.

 2022

-OSFI releases its first Annual Risk Outlook, which describes risks it considers most critical to the financial system, and how to address them.
+OSFI releases its first Annual Risk Outlook, which describes risks it considers most critical to the financial system—ranging from cyber-attacks and digital innovation to housing-related considerations and climate change—and how to address them.

 2023